Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - Roles are easier to manage.
 - Roles can be assigned to an EC2 instance after it is created using both the console & command line.
 - Roles are universal - you can use them in any region.

+## Create a billing alarm

+1. Go to My Account > Billing Dashboard > Billing Preferences
+2. Enable Receive Billing Alarts
+3. Then, go to Services > Cloud Watch > Billing
+4. Fill the Billing alarm section (with the amount of dollars)

 # AWS Command Line